+- 5-1 This application is for:

+- \Box Deposit of refuse

-1 This application is for: □ Deposit of Refuse □ Alteration to site 2 Describe the nature of the work for which the Certificate of Appropriateness is being sought: 3 Does the proposed alteration call for removal of site components such as plantings, trees, fencing, walkways, outbuildings, gates, and/or other elements? □ No □ Yes (Please explain) 4 How will the proposed alteration to the site change the character of the property? (e.g., park in public view in front of structure).
-Please explain: 5 J Include photos, or drawings of the existing and the existing site and the locations of proposed site changes. proposed site changes.
+- \Box Alteration to site

+- 5-2 Describe the nature of the work for which the Certificate of Appropriateness is being sought:

+- 5-3 Does the proposed alteration call for removal of site components such as plantings, trees, fencing, walkways, outbuildings, gates, and/or other elements?

+- □ No - \Box Yes (please explain) - 5-4 How will the proposed alteration to the site change the character of the property? (i.e. parking in public view in front of structure) Please explain: - 5-5 Include photos or drawings of the existing site and the locations of proposed site changes.